Cardiac Sarcoidosis

 What is it?

-Unlike many other organs, the heart muscle cannot regenerate after damage and may form scars.
-This can adversely affect how well the heart functions or lead to heart rhythm disturbances.
+Unlike in many other organs, the heart muscle cannot regenerate after damage and may form scars.
+This can adversely affect the heart functions or lead to serious heart rhythm disturbances.

 What are the symptoms?

-Cardiac sarcoidosis can present with a range of symptoms such as chest pain, breathlessness, palpitations or blackouts.
+Cardiac sarcoidosis can be related to symptoms such as chest pain, breathlessness, palpitations or blackouts.

 Some patients may have no symptoms but are diagnosed incidentally.